c-toolbox/ImPres/README.md

-ImPres - Immersive Presentation Tool
+DomePres/ImPres - Presentation tool for domes or other immersive environments
 ===========

 Minimal effort/time solution for customizable immersive presentation.